-The Alaska State Library sponsors a statewide summer reading program by providing a basic starter kit of materials and a summer reading program manual to each library participating in the statewide program.
+The Alaska State Library sponsors a statewide summer reading program by providing an iRead summer reading resource guide and purchase codes for summer reading materials to each library participating in the statewide program.
 At the conclusion of the summer reading program, participating libraries complete and submit a summer reading program report and evaluation.
-The information from evaluations help the Alaska State Library plan meet federal grant requirements.
+The information from evaluations helps the Alaska State Library meet federal grant requirements.

 Resources from State Summer Reading 2023

 A panel discussion sponsored by the Alaska State Library on activities for the 2023 Alaska Summer Reading Program.
 Presenters: Jamie Thill (Alaska State Library), Geri Denkewalter (Talkeetna Public Library), Cinda Nofziger (Homer Public Library), Sara Saxton (Wasilla Public Library), Kelsey Skrobis (Anchorage Public Library), and MJ Grande (Juneau Public Library).
 Recorded March 2023.